ericposas/spidermap/README.md

     Charting:Maybe:
       - Add "spread" factor from origin -- meaning, if the end user wants to increase X distance between destinations, they and increase or decrease
       - Add "bend" factor that adds extra curve to the plotted paths

-  Register Page:
-    - Add styling to the user registration page

-  Timer:
-    - Upon timer run out, redirect user to a "you have been logged out page"

   Optimization:
     - When a Dropdown component mounts, fetch the api resources (only if not exists in the store).
 Once set, we shouldn't need to fetch if the data is already in the Redux store.
 Currently, we fetch new data every time the Dropdown component mounts.